Spinal tumor syndrome is not a condition in itself. It is a clinical label for the patient’s condition with many differentials in the offering.

 These lesions may present with sudden onset neural deficit to the extent of paraplegia or quadriplegia [very unusual].

-This patient has a mass lesion in the spinal cord leading to neural deficit.
+This patient has a mass lesion in the spinal cord leading to a neural deficit.
 Spinal cord tumors behave this way – no back pain, back normal on examination and even normal x-rays [except when calcified].

-Could it be tumor?
+Could it be a tumor?